-Hypoglycemia is the medical term for blood sugar concentration below normal levels.
-You may have heard of people suffering from hypoglycemia, but did you know that your tiny yorkies can also suffer from it?
-Hypoglycemia in regular size yorkies and tiny yorkies | or underweight tiny yorkies puppies can happen.
-It is not a disease but a potentially dangerous condition that you can prevent. tiny yorkies and standard tiny Yorkies also other toy breeds are particularly prone to canine hypoglycemia.
-The primary fear of every Yorkie owner/ tiny yorkies owner is that the puppy will have Hypoglycemia.
-This condition is often due to lack of glucose (sugar) and inadequate nutrition.
-It usually happens when a puppy is not eating as much as they should.
-Tiny Yorkies puppies under 4 months of age are often affected by this type of hypoglycemia.
-Hypoglycemia is common in toy dog breeds such as the Yorkshire Terrier, Pomeranian and Toy Poodles.
+Yorkies and other toy breeds are particularly prone to canine hypoglycemia.
+The primary fear of every Yorkie owner/ tiny Yorkies owner is that the puppy will have Hypoglycemia.
+This condition is often due to a lack of glucose (sugar) and inadequate nutrition.
+It usually happens when a puppy is not eating as much as they should either from stress or not feeling well.
+Yorkie puppies under 4 months of age are often affected by this type of hypoglycemia.
+Hypoglycemia is common in toy dog breeds such as the Yorkshire Terrier, Pomeranian, and Toy Poodles.
 It can also occur in puppies 5 to 16 weeks of age.
 Puppies bred for their tiny size are more predisposed to hypoglycemia in dogs because insufficient muscle mass makes it difficult for the body to store glucose and regulate blood sugar properly.
-For this reason, TINY Yorkies and other small dogs should be fed a high quality diet several times a day.
+For this reason, TINY Yorkies and other tiny dogs should be fed a high-quality diet several times a day.

-Symptoms of Hypoglycemia in tiny yorkies
+Symptoms of hypoglycaemia in Tiny Yorkies

 Puppies might not eat, but it is never intentional.
 There can be many reasons why your Yorkie may not be eating, including: